e6a5/flow/README.md

 > **💡 Tip**: After ending a session, if you made a mistake, you can immediately run `flow delete` to remove it!

+> **🛡️ Stale Session Protection**: If you forget to end a session and it runs for over 8 hours (configurable), Flow will automatically detect and clean it up when you start a new session.
+The abandoned session will be logged with an [ABANDONED] tag for your records.

 ### Data & Analysis Commands

 | Command          | Description                                                             |